Tsinghua-dhy/EDC-2-RAG/README.md

 bash run.sh
 ```

+The `run.sh` script performs the main evaluation pipeline.
+Specifically, it:

+1. **Builds datasets** from raw files for Musique, TwoWiki, and WebQuestions.
+2. **Runs evaluation** on each dataset using different top-k retrieval settings.

+Before running the script, please make sure the following conditions are met:

+* ✅ Your OpenAI API key is set correctly via the `OPENAI_API_KEY` environment variable.
+* ✅ The embedding model required for retrieval has been deployed and is ready to use.
+* ✅ The `[5,10,20,30,50,70,100]` list defines the **top-k** values for retrieval evaluation.
+* ✅ The `[0]` list defines the **noise levels** (with `0` meaning no additional noise).
+* ✅ You should **replace `date_here`** in `run.sh` with the actual date or any experiment tag to help organize and track results.

-Up to now, we have only released the evaluation code and datasets related to the main experiments on TriviaQA and WebQ.
-We will later update the code for the ablation studies and hallucination detection datasets.
-If you need additional datasets or code, please feel free to contact us.
+> Note: As of now, we only release the evaluation code and the datasets used in the main experiments.
+Code and data for ablation studies and hallucination detection will be released in the future.
+If you need access earlier, feel free to contact us.